thestorefront/DataCollection.js/README.md

   Returns a new DataCollectionQuery containing the parent's rows, sorted by a specific key (descending if sortDesc = true).

-  Sort order is as follows:
-  null, NaN, Number, Infinity, Boolean, String, Object
+  Sort order is as follows (ASC): undefined, null, NaN, -Infinity, Number, Infinity, Boolean, String, Object, Function

 ---